 2006 Jan.
 20 Ground breaking held for Blye-Poteat Hall and the Child Development Lab, new homes for Family and Consumer Sciences 2006 Feb.
 Joint accreditation site visits from the Council for Accreditation of AAFCS and the Commission on Accreditation for Dietetics Education (CADE) of ADA (reaffirmations to 2015 and 2016, respectively) 2006 May Dedicated outdoor room and renovated rear foyer at Duncan Hall, gifts of two advisory board members 2006 Oct.
 6 Department celebrated 100 years with gala banquet 2007 May 3 FCS new facilities Ribbon Cutting 2007 Oct.
 12 FCS new facilities Dedication 2008 Jul.
 Duncan Hall became non-residential cooperative management laboratory and received \$15,000 Juanita Fasola Foundation Grant for making the facility a regional model of re-adaptive sustainable housing 2009 June All full-time FCS faculty participated in 100th annual meeting of AAFCS in Knoxville, TN; tours of new Blye-Poteat Hall/Child Development lab are featured on one of several educational excursions 2010 Jul.
 Duncan Hall received a second \$15,000 Juanita Fasola Foundation Grant to further enhance re-adaptive sustainable housing 2011 Jul.
 Duncan Hall received a third Juanita Fasola Foundation Grant, this one for \$25,000 to further enhance re-adaptive sustainable housing 2012 Mar.
 Duncan Hall kitchen completely renovated with BOSCH energy efficient appliances and granite countertops 2012 Jul.
 Duncan Hall awarded a fourth Juanita Fasola Foundation Grant for \$20,000 2013 Sept.
 Unveiling of Portraits of Gertrude Blye and John H. Poteat in foyer of Blye-Poteat Hall 2014 Aug.
 Kappa Beta Xi Chapter of Kappa Omicron Nu is awarded its 24th (2012-13) and 25th (2013-14) Chapter Award of Excellence and all are displayed on the first floor of Blye-Poteat Hall 2015 Mar.
 Site Visit from the Council for Accreditation of AAFCS 2015 Dec.
 Reaffirmation of accreditation from the Council for Accreditation of AAFCS 2015 Dec.
 Submission of self-study to ACEND (December 7, 2015) 2016 Feb.
-ACEND site visit (February 20-23, 2016) 2017 FCS curriculum revised to offer five majors and four emphases 2018 FCS video debuted on C-N website to 10,000 viewers 2019 Department of Family and Consumer Sciences and Department of Business reorganized into the School of Business and Family & Consumer Sciences Revised: February 1, 2021
+ACEND site visit (February 20-23, 2016) 2017 FCS curriculum revised to offer five majors and four emphases 2018 FCS video debuted on C-N website to 10,000 viewers 2019 Department of Family and Consumer Sciences and Department of Business reorganized into the School of Business and Family & Consumer Sciences 2022 May Department celebrated the 50th anniversary of the approval of FCSE licensure at Carson-Newman and its 15th year in Blye-Poteat Hall 2022 Oct.
+1 Kappa Beta Xi Chapter of Kappa Omicron Nu is awarded its 26th (2021-2022) Chapter Award of Excellence Revised: August 15, 2023